widdowquinn/pyani/docs/contributing.rst

 Contributing code or documentation
 ----------------------------------

+We gratefully accept code and other contributions.
+A list of contributors can be found via the `Github contributors`_ link.

-We gratefully accept code contributions, if you would like to fix a bug, improve documentation, or extend ``pyani``.
-To make everyone's lives easier in this process, we ask that you please follow the guidelines below:
+You are welcome to help develop ``pyani``, fix a bug, improve documentation, or contribute in any other way.
+To make everyone's lives easier in this process, we ask that you please follow the guidelines for developers below:

 :::::::::::::::::::::::::::::::::